anaelm1/GamePad-9/README.md

 GamePad 9 is a 9 key macropad with a rotary encoder, an OLED Display.
 It uses KMK firmware

-It is made as a dedicated macropad which can be used to play games(first person or racing etc).
+It is made as a dedicated macropad for gaming (first person or racing games etc).

 ## Features:
 - 3D printed body with a honeycomb design to show the PCB.